Skip to main content

 By Stephen C. Schultz

-(Editors note: This is a story used in a Wilderness Treatment Program for Young Adults.
-Many come to this program having struggled with substance abuse and interacting with unsavory friends.)
+(Editors note: This is a story used in a Wilderness Treatment Program.
+Many come to this program having struggled with depression, anxiety and substance use.)

 Many years ago there was a young Native American who lived in the very land you are residing in.
 He decided to seek wisdom by journeying to the top of Indian Peak.
 As he approached the base of the mountain he came across a rattlesnake that slithered beside him.
 The snake coiled as if to strike and the young boy moved back quickly in fear of being struck by the snake’s deadly venom.
 At that instant the snake spoke to the boy saying, “Don’t be afraid of me, I mean you no harm.
 I come to you to ask a favor.
 I see that you are about to traverse to the top of Indian Peak and was hoping that you may be willing to place me in your satchel so that I don’t have to make the long journey alone.”